jx-mp/jx-react-notification-system/README.md

 ### Action

 Add up to two buttons and a callback function to the notification.
 If this button is clicked, the callback function is called (if provided) and the notification is dismissed.
-Class button is optional (´primary´ by default, other option ´secondary´).
+Class button is optional (primary by default, other option secondary).

 ```js
 notification = {